EvanEzell/dots/README.md

 ## uninstall.sh
 If no arguments are passed to `uninstall.sh` then it will remove sym links of config files found in `config_files.txt`.
-If filenames are passed as arguments, it will remove sym links only the files for which the filenames were passed.
+If filenames are passed as arguments, it will remove sym links for only the files for which the filenames were passed.